chandankhatua/Hack-Assembler/Assembler/README.md

 Overall logic
-• Initialization
+- Initialization
-q Of Parser
+-* Of Parser
 q Of Symbol Table
 • First Pass: Read all commands, only paying attention to labels and updating the symbol table